-\begin{rmk} The Kurepa tree constructed in \cite{MR3611332} also satisfies the hypothesis of the last proposition.
+We finish this paper by a few remarks.
+Primarily, there are other Kurepa trees which can be made minimal by the method of this paper.
+The Kurepa tree constructed in \cite{MR3611332} also satisfies the hypothesis of the last proposition.
 So it can be made minimal in the same way as above.
-It is shown in \cite{MR3611332} that this tree has no Aronszajn subtree, so by Fact \ref{No A subtree}, this tree has no Aronszajn subtree after embeddings are added either. \end{rmk}
+By the work in \cite{MR3611332}, this tree has no Aronszajn subtree.
+So by Lemma \ref{No A subtree} this tree has no Aronszajn subtree after embeddings are added either.